MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-scope.md

 ﻿---
-title: Define the support scope
+title: Define the support scope in the Initiate phase of your project
 description: Learn how to plan the support model for your Dynamics 365 solution, including overviews on enterprise achitecture and business and IT policies.
 author: taksatoms
 ms.author: tsato